open-olive/loop-development-kit/ldk/node/docsExtra/loop.md

 ### Whispers

 Whispers are how you present information to users.
-The {@link WhisperSensor} is accessible on {@link HostSensors.whisper}.
+The {@link WhisperSensor} is accessible on {@link LoopSensors.whisper}.

 To emit a whisper, call {@link WhisperSensor.emitWhisper} with the whisper display data.
 The call will return with the whisper ID.